 In addition to the noise impact from traffic and the surrounding area onto the new development, it was also requested that the impact from equipment from the new development be addressed.
 Bridor Developments has indicated that there will not be any significant noise-making equipment associated with the proposed development such as MUA/AHUs, chillers, cooling towers, generators, etc. and that residential units are intended to have an internal boiler system with a small air handler in each unit with an AC condenser on the balcony.
 Therefore the only exterior noise generating equipment is the condensers on the balcony of each unit which do not generate a significant amount of noise.
-Often these units have sound power levels between 50-60 dBA and will likely not be problematic to adjacent properties however it is possible they can be problematic to neighbouring units in the same building and have therefore provided some general recommendations for these condensing units:
+We have been provided with the proposed condensing units to be used, which are to be located on balconies, meaning that the closest condensing unit to an adjacent property will be approximately 6.75m from the abutting property line.
+The units that will be used, as shown in the Appendix, have sound power levels of 54 dBA from which we can determine the sound pressure at a certain distance away.
+With a basic calculation, using the distance from the property line (6.75m), we can see that the resulting sound pressure levels are well below 45 dBA in Figure 6.2 and that even multiple units at this distance will not result in a sound pressure level even close to 45 dBA.